 CAT in a guided self help format for problematic anxiety

 All areas in England now have access to brief psychological therapies for common mental health difficulties (i.e. anxiety and depression).
-This is provided as part of the Improving Access to Psychological Therapies (IAPT) programme.
+This is provided as part of the NHS Talking Therapies for anxiety and depression programme (formerly IAPT).

-So far, guided self-help materials in IAPT are all based on cognitive behavioural therapy (CBT).
+So far, these guided self-help materials have all been based on cognitive behavioural therapy (CBT).
 There have been criticisms that this means patients don’t get enough choice about what sort of treatments they can receive.
 Researchers in Sheffield therefore developed a client self help manual for anxiety using cognitive analytic theory.
 This took the form of a six-session treatment offered by PWPs.

-A small number of IAPT patients and PWPs tested out this CAT-informed guided self help in a small research study.
+A small number of Talking Therapies programme patients and PWPs tested out this CAT-informed guided self help in a small research study.
 It was found to be effective and easy to deliver, so the results were encouraging.
 Most people in the study completed the manual over the full six sessions.
 Ratings of anxiety improved as much as for those using a CBT guided self help approach.

 You can read an article about the pilot study at this link.